HeringtonPress/OLC/Chapter03.md

 <details><summary>Open</summary>
 <p>

-Starting Equpment: varies by Wizard School.
+Starting Equipment: varies by Wizard School.
 Select a school or roll for one on the adjacent table.

 Starting Skill: roll on the appropriate following skills table for the school's status (Chartered, Outsider, or Outlaw).